SPEC Purpose and Process

 click A callback "Steering Committee Action"

-click B callback "Core Project Action"
+click C callback "Core Project Action"

-click C callback "Ecosystem Action"
+click D callback "Ecosystem Action"

 style START fill:#FFFFFF, stroke:#FFFFFF;

-The adopt decision is made by individual projects according to their own decision-making processes.
-Any project in the ecosystem is welcome to adopt a SPEC at any point.
-However, it may make sense to wait until a SPEC is endorsed by several Core Projects.
-This ensures that the SPEC has been vetted and deemed stable enough for widespread adoption.
-Once a SPEC is endorsed by several Core Projects it may still evolve, but the barrier for modifying the SPEC will increase substantially (since all endorsing projects would need to agree to changes).
-Projects that adopt a SPEC early should engage in the collaborative process leading to the SPEC being endorsed by the Core Projects.
+A SPEC is recommended for wide-spread adoption once it is endorsed by two (or more) Core Projects.
+Additional details may be found in Core Project documentation.
+Individual projects choose to adopt the SPEC according to their own decision-making processes.
 Each SPEC describes what adopting it means in its Ecosystem Adoption section.
+Ecosystem projects are welcome to adopt a SPEC at any point in the process, however, it may make sense to wait until a SPEC is endorsed by several Core Projects to ensure that the SPEC has been vetted and is deemed stable enough for widespread adoption.
+Once a SPEC is endorsed, it may still evolve, but the barrier for modifying the SPEC will increase substantially (since all endorsing projects would need to agree to changes).
+Projects that adopt a SPEC early should engage in the collaborative process leading to the SPEC being endorsed by the Core Projects, to ensure that their use cases are incorporated.

 New SPEC Proposals#

-A good SPEC proposal focuses on a single key recommendation or idea for coordinating projects in the scientific Python ecosystem.
 Before proposing a SPEC, we highly recommended that you first vet the idea by doing one or more of the following:

 Notes#

-The script currently only supports adding one author.
+1. The script currently only supports adding one author.
 If you need to add additional authors, just edit the text file.

 Additional files associated with a SPEC document may be kept in the directory containing the SPEC.
-For example, files associated with spec-0000/index.md are in spec-0000/.
+For example, files associated with spec-0000/index.md are in spec-0000/↩︎